scr4t-dance/ftw/README.md

 make run
 ```

-To test a change, save changes, stop the server and run `make run` again.
+To test an Ocaml change, save changes, stop the server and run `make run` again.

-For faster feedback loops on frontend code, it is possible to use `hot module reloading`.
-It should be possible to deploy an ocaml backend against `src/frontend/src` instead of `src/frontend/build`, but it is developped yet.
+To test frontend, it is possible to use `hot module reloading` (reload the page when typescript source code change).
+See `Testing frontend` in `HACKING.md` for more details.

 To deploy a frontend dev server with hot module reloading, run
 ```bash